Sandboxes - Sinon.JS

 spy, stub and mock properties of the sandbox is bound to whatever object the

-function is run on, so if you don’t want to manually restore()
+function is run on, so if you don’t want to manually restore(), you have to

 "test using sinon.test sandbox": sinon.test(function () {